Fish tanks and palm trees - Miami's new baseball stadium

 The stadium, named Marlins Park, “screams Miami,” team owner Jeffrey Loria has said.

-They also hope it will help revitalize Miami’s Little Havana neighbourhood, a rough-and-tumble district near downtown and a cultural symbol for many in Miami’s large Cuban community.
+They also hope it will help revitalize Miami’s Little Havana neighborhood, a rough-and-tumble district near downtown and a cultural symbol for many in Miami’s large Cuban community.

-The stadium’s official opening on Wednesday will mark a new chapter for the Marlins, who have changed their name, redesigned their uniforms and embarked on a spending spree for a high-profile manager and free-agent players to breathe new life into the team.
+The stadium’s official opening on Wednesday will mark a new chapter for the Marlins, who have changed their name, redesigned their uniforms and embarked on a spending spree for a high-profile manager and free agents to breathe new life into the team.

 To win over fans, the Marlins are offering up a baseball experience with a dash of Latin and South Beach style.